 On the southeast coast, about midway between Veraval and Dwarka, modern-day Porbandar is chiefly noted as the birthplace of Mahatma Gandhi.
 In ancient times, the city was called Sudamapuri after Sudama, a compatriot of Krishna, and there was once a flourishing trade from here to Africa and the Persian Gulf.
 The Africa connection is apparent in the number of Indianised Blacks, called Siddis, who form a virtually separate caste of Dalits.

 Porbandar has several large cement and chemical factories and a textile mill.
 A massive breakwater was recently constructed to shelter a deep-water wharf and fishing harbour.

 On the extreme western tip of the Kathiawar peninsula, Dwarka is one of the four most holy Hindu pilgrimage sites and is closely related to the Krishna legend.
 It was here that Krishna set up his capital after fleeing from Mathura.
-Dwarkanath, the name of the temple, is a title of Lord Krishna.
+Dwarkanath, the name of the temple, is the title of Lord Krishna.

 A little of Dwarka, a ferry crosses from Okha to the island of Bet, where Vishnu is said to have slain a demon.
 There are modern Krishna temples on the island and other important religious sites around Dwarka.

 Prior to independence, the princely state of Jamnagar was ruled by the Jadeja Rajputs.
 The city was built around the small Ranmal Lake, in the center of which is a small palace, reached by a causeway.